tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/3/LessonPlan.md

   X_test = X_test.reshape((X_test.shape[0], X_test.shape[1], 1))
   ```

-* We finally get the data ready to be used by our model, so we will define a three layers RNN LSTM model using `30` units in each layer since this is the size of our time windows, and a dropout fraction of `20%`.
+* We finally get the data ready to be used by our model, so we will define a three-layered RNN LSTM model using `30` units in each layer, since this is the size of our time windows, and a dropout fraction of `20%`.

   ```python
   # Define the LSTM RNN model.